BFG MUD-TERRAIN VS ALL-TERRAIN TIRES

 BFGoodrich tires are solid.
-Everybody from your handy neighbor to the most serious off-roader know and respect the brand.
+Everybody from your handy neighbor to the most serious off-roader knows and respects the brand.
 BFG tires have been innovative and reliable since the company began.
 They have a great following because their tires are constantly setting new expectations in the tire manufacturing industry.

-View more KO2 all terrain tires from our gallery here.
+View more KO2 all-terrain from our gallery here.

 The BFG KM3 mud terrain aftermarket tires are made for the most extreme terrain.
 According to BFG, “years of experience and testing in some of the toughest conditions on Earth have resulted in a tire that thoroughly and consistently defies expectations.”
 And it’s true.